-The Virginia Business & Professional Women's Foundation House (VBPWF) is a unique cooperative living option for approximately 9 academically talented female Virginia residents.
+The Virginia Business & Professional Women's Foundation House (VBPWF) is a unique cooperative living option for 9 academically talented female Virginia residents.
 Residents form a small close-knit community where teamwork and personal development beyond the classroom is valued.

 Applicants must demonstrate high academic promise and financial need.
 A special application and interview process is required.
 Qualified residents receive a room scholarship which pays for most costs associated with the occupancy, maintenance, and operation of the Foundation House.
-Residents are responsible for the cost of a full meal plan and a small semester fee.
+Residents are responsible for the cost of a full meal plan and a small semester room fee.

 As a group-living community, residents are expected to fully contribute to the overall management of the House through the sharing of household tasks, health and safety inspections, program development and house governance.